Skip to main content

 Fiskesuppe (Fish Soup)

-Creamy fish soup with salmon, cod, or shellfish, vegetables, and cream.
-Popular coastal dish showcasing Norwegian seafood.
-Warming, comforting, essential winter meal.
-Often served with bread.
+Creamy fish soup with salmon, cod, or shellfish, plus vegetables and cream.
+A coastal favorite that puts Norwegian seafood front and center, and a warming winter meal usually served with bread.

 Allergens: